jncraton/ai-salaries/readme.md

 Data
 ----

 The following data dictionary is provided to understand the meaning of the underlying data.
 Note that the dataset ([salaries.csv](salaries.csv)) provided with this assignment is a subset of a [larger dataset](https://ai-jobs.net/salaries/download/).
+It includes only a sample of full-time, entry-level and mid-level jobs for 2023 in the United States.

 ```
 0. work_year